I have done many DIY projects including water cisterns, incinerators, and palled sheds, explaining every step I took.

-Most businesses that give away pallets do not want you to sort through their stockpile picking out only the ones that you desire for your project.
-Usually you are expected to take the odd shaped and the damaged pallets along with the good ones.
-Remember these businesses are giving away pallets that they purchased so that they do not have to bare the expense of loading and hauling them to the local landfill.
+Most businesses that give away pallets do not want you to sort through their stockpile and only pick out the ones that you desire for your project.
+Usually, you are expected to take the odd-shaped and the damaged pallets along with the good ones.
+Remember, these businesses are giving away pallets that they purchased so that they do not have to bear the expense of loading and hauling them to the local landfill.

-After you get your load of pallets to your building site you will want to sort through them selecting the ones in the best condition and in the same dimensions.
-You can use pieces of the damaged and odd sized pallets in other stages of the building process.
-However, when building a shed you will want pallets of the same width and height for the main structure assembly of each wall and roof component.
+After you get your load of pallets to your building site, you will want to sort through them and select the ones in the best condition and in the same dimensions.
+You can use pieces of the damaged and odd-sized pallets in other stages of the building process.
+However, when building a shed, you will want pallets of the same width and height for the main structure assembly of each wall and roof component.

 Fitting It All Together

-Some of the pallets will have to be cut to make the shed the correct size and to install doorways or windows.
-If you are cautious in planning your shed dimensions, you can place the shed openings at the edge of full sized pallets.
-When you need to cut a pallet you may be able to cut it in half along the side of the centre skid, but if you need an other size you will have to cut the top and bottom boards of the pallet some inches away from the skid.
-Once you cut the pallet boards to the correct length you can remove the outer skid from the cut-off section and reinstall it into the section of pallet that you are using.
+Some of the pallets will have to be cut to the correct size for your shed, and so that you can install doorways or windows.
+If you are cautious in planning your shed dimensions, you can place the shed openings at the edge of full-sized pallets.
+When you need to cut a pallet, you may be able to cut it in half along the side of the centre skid, but if you need another size, you will have to cut the top and bottom boards of the pallet some inches away from the skid.
+Once you cut the pallet boards to the correct length, you can remove the outer skid from the cut-off section and reinstall it into the section of pallet that you are using.

-To finish the exterior of the shed some used tin siding or some plywood or even the top pallet boards will work well.
+To finish the exterior of the shed, you can use tin siding, plywood, or even the top pallet boards.
 The tin that I am using is fastened with sheet metal screws directly to the top boards of the pallets.
 This tin provides as good an exterior siding as any tin garden shed has and I found it for free.

 The door of the shed is made from an old piece of 1/2 inch plywood that I had in my storage materials.
 I used two pieces of an old piano hinge to hang the door and screwed the hinge to the plywood of the door and through the tin siding into the pallet skid of the shed wall.
 I cut out the bottom of the door and hung a piece of tarp over the opening making a dog entrance.

-If you are collecting free pallets and building projects, you will be generating some waste wood pieces that are of little use accept for burning.
-You can utilize much of the scrap in your the fireplace of your home or the fire pit in your backyard if you have those conveniences.
-Otherwise you will end up with a huge pipe of clutter in your yard that you will eventually have to take to the municipal landfill where you will likely have to pay to get rid of it.
+If you are collecting free pallets and building projects, you will be generating some waste wood pieces that are of little use except for burning.
+You can utilize much of the scrap in the fireplace of your home or the fire pit in your backyard, if you have those conveniences.
+Otherwise, you will end up with a huge pile of clutter in your yard that you will eventually have to take to the municipal landfill where you will likely have to pay to get rid of it.

 Questions or Comments?